Branes on the singular locus of the Hitchin system via Borel and other parabolic subgroups: Parabolic subgroups and branes on the singular locus

 \begin{remark} For the sake of clarity, we have chosen to work with the moduli space of degree $0$ Higgs bundles.
-Note however that the subvarieties $\Mr$ and $\Uni^{\ol{r}}$ also make sense in the context of $\M_X(n, sd)$, the moduli space of rank $n$, degree $sd$ Higgs bundles, for any integer $d$, and where $s$ is the length of the tuple $\ol{r}$.
-The (semi)stability condition for torsion free sheaves should then be modified:
+Note however that the subvarieties $\Mr$ and $\Uni^{\ol{r}}$ make sense in a larger context.
+Indeed, consider the moduli space of rank $n$, degree $d$ Higgs bundles $\M_X(n, d)$ with $(n,d)\neq 1$.
+Then, $\M_X(n, d)^{sing}\neq\emptyset$, and so there will exist partitions $\ol{r}$ of $n$ for which $\Mr\neq\emptyset$.
+Note that in that case the (semi)stability condition for torsion free sheaves should then be modified accordingly. \end{remark}